Winding Up Petition: A 2026 Guide For Directors & SMEs

 When a company falls behind on its debts, few events are more serious than a winding-up petition.
 It signals that a creditor has lost confidence in being paid and is asking the court to close the company down.

-In this guide, we explain what a winding-up order is, how the process works, and what options exist to stop it.
+In this guide, I’ll explain what a winding-up petition is, how it can escalate to a winding-up order, how the process works, and what options exist to stop it.

 - What is a winding-up petition?